sebbekarlsson/coelum/README.md

 # Coelum
-> Game engine in pure C.
+> Glorious Game Engine written in pure C for divine intellects.

 ## How it works
 > The engine is built upon `5` different parts: